nadya-soto/nadya-soto/README.md

 ---

 ### 🔥 About Me
-🔭 I’m currently working on **data-driven insights, predictive analytics, and cloud-based AI solutions.**
+🔭 I’m currently working on **data-driven insights, predictive analytics, advanced SQL for big data and cloud-based AI solutions.**
-🌱 I’m currently learning **MLOps, advanced SQL for big data, and dashboard automation with Power BI & Tableau.**
+🌱 I’m currently learning **MLOps, ML, AI, NLP**
 👯 I’m looking to collaborate on **data science projects, business intelligence solutions, and NLP applications.**
 🤔 I’m looking for help with **deploying ML models in production and automating data pipelines in the cloud.**
 💬 Ask me about **data visualization, machine learning, SQL optimization, and cloud-based analytics!**